andz184/Rss-app/test_login_guide.md

 A key feature of these test forms is the ability to see the API response directly on the page.
 When you use the "Login via External API" or "Register via External API" buttons:

-1. The form makes an API call to the respective endpoint
+1. The form makes an API call to the proxy which forwards it to aiemployee.site
 2. A response card appears below the form with:
    - HTTP status code badge (color-coded by status type)
    - Full JSON response in a scrollable pre-formatted container